rossgk2/physmath/README.md

 - [Physics](https://github.com/rossgk2/Physics)
 - [Tensors and differential forms](https://github.com/rossgk2/Tensors-and-differential-forms)

-## More on the failings of traditional explanations
+# More on the failings of traditional explanations

 Here are some more specifics on the failings of "conjecture and prove" and on what exactly I think of as satisfingly explained math.
+Hopefully this is theraputic to someone else out there who's been similarly frustrated.

 The "conjecture and prove" pedagogy is defined by the following three failings: